Delete a user from your organization

 You can't remove the license if you bought it through a Partner or volume licensing.
-If you are paying for an annual plan or if you are in the middle of a billing cycle, you won't be able to remove the license from your subscription until your commitment is completed.
+If you're paying for an annual plan or if you're in the middle of a billing cycle, you won't be able to remove the license from your subscription until your commitment is completed.

 ||If the user saved their files to OneDrive, you can give another user access to these files.